 The mild form of AMS is best handled when you acclimatize yourselves.
 This is where you need to ensure that you take it easy when you arrive in Leh and rest at least one day before starting your excursions.
-That one day of acclimatization is essential for your body to get used to the O2 levels of Ladakh.
-It does not matter what your fitness levels are, this in my Ladakh Travel Guide is a norm.
+That one day of acclimatization is essential for your body to get used to the O2 levels of Ladakh, irrespective of your fitness levels.
 Here are the other precautions that you must take –

 - Avoid a speedy ascent to Leh on a road trip.
 As mentioned earlier, the Srinagar Leh route is a gradual climb Vs. the Manali route.
 However, if you choose the Manali route, take adequate breaks and do not drive fast.

 - Drink plenty of water.
 I, as a rule, had set a timer to ensure that I had my share of water.
-This does wonders in helping you acclimatize.
+This does wonder in helping you acclimatize.